TrentSPalmer/attentionspanhistory/content/veneti.md

 Part of the drama here was that the
 Veneti were experienced in operating on the ocean, whereas the Romans would have only ever known the waters of the Mediterranean Sea.
-In particulary, ships sailed by the Veneti were faster than the Roman ships.
+In particular, ships sailed by the Veneti were faster than the Roman ships.

 ### Recommended